Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-09-22: Complete transliterator mappings for all vowel forms
 - 2023-09-22: Fix zero-width space normalization bug
 - 2023-09-25: Complete transliterator mappings for all vowel forms
+- 2023-09-25: Add test cases for word and sentence tokenization